Samira Makhmalbaf: Personal life

-At Five in the Afternoon is the first feature film to be made in a post-Taliban environment.
-She talks about her film to the BBC, "I wanted to show reality, not the cliches on television saying that the US went to Afghanistan and rescued the people from the Taliban, that the US did a Rambo," said Makhmalbaf.
-"Though the Taliban have gone, their ideas are anchored in peoples' minds, in their traditions and culture, there is still a big difference between men and women in Afghanistan."
+At Five in the Afternoon is the first feature film in a post-Taliban environment.
+She talked about her film to the BBC: "I wanted to show reality, not the cliches on television saying that the US went to Afghanistan and rescued the people from the Taliban, that the US did a Rambo.
+Though the Taliban have gone, their ideas are anchored in peoples' minds, in their traditions and culture, there is still a big difference between men and women in Afghanistan."

-In an interview with the BBC she talks about the difficulties that women directors face in Iran.
-"Traditionally, it is in the minds of everybody that a woman cannot be a film maker.
-It is therefore very much harder for a woman.
-Also, when you live in this kind of situation there is a danger that you can start to develop a similar mind-set and so the thing is to challenge this situation, and then slowly the situation will change also in the minds of others.
-I very much hope that in the advent of freedom and democracy Iran can produce many more women directors."
+In an interview with the BBC, she discusses the difficulties women directors face in Iran.
+"Traditionally, it is in the minds of everybody that a woman cannot be a filmmaker.
+It is, therefore, very much harder for a woman.
+Also, when you live in this kind of situation, there is a danger that you can start to develop a similar mindset.
+So the thing is to challenge this situation, and then slowly, the situation will also change in the minds of others.
+I very much hope that in the advent of freedom and democracy, Iran can produce many more women directors."